UH-CI/reproducibility-workshop-git-jupyter/git_lessons/using_git.md

 ```

 Like `add` you can run this with your working directory set to any child folder
 of a git repository.
-The command will trigger a new window to open in Atom with
+The command will trigger a the editor to open.
-this text:

 ```
 # Please enter the commit message for your changes.
 Lines starting